thejaminator/grugstream/docs/index.md

 1. Create an observable (A stream that is not running yet)
 2. Transform it with operators
 3. Run it.
-   - For example, `to_list` will run the observable and collect the results into a list.
+   - For example, run_`to_list` will run the observable and collect the results into a list.
    - `run_to_completion` will run the observable until it completes
-   - `to_file` will run the observable and write the results to a file
+   - `run_to_file` will run the observable and write the results to a file

 ```python
 import anyio
 from grugstream import Observable